Akarshjha03/DataScience-overview/README.md

 ## Steps to Open Jupyter Notebook in Windows 11

+- First Install Jupyter Notebook in your environment by "pip install notebook".
 - Create a new folder.
 - In the folder's path type cmd.
 - A command prompt will open on that location.